Cauda Equina Syndrome(CES)

 PELVIC TILT:

-As you exhale, squeeze your abdominal muscles, push your belly button toward the floor, and flatten your low back.
+- Contract your abdominal muscles, press your belly button down toward the floor, and flatten your lower back as you release the breath.

 LOWER TRUNK ROTATION: